ytomar21/FinalProject/README.md

 | :--- | :--: | :------------------ | :-------------------- | :------ | :------ | :-------------- | :-------------- | :-------------- |

 The 3 different Sub-Meetering columns tells us the energy expenditure on those 3 zones of the household.
 Note that Global Active Power is measured in kilowatts, whereas the sub-metering 1,2, and 3 are all measured in watt-hours.
 Sub-metering 1 corresponds to the kitchen, sub-metering 2 corresponds to the laundry room, and sub-metering 3 corresponds to the electric water-heater and air conditioner.
+The other columns were not used in the modeling for the sake of scope.

 ## Preprocessing